-But figuring out what dogs counts as a pit bull is difficult because so many people misunderstand what a pit bull is.
+But figuring out what dog counts as a pit bull is difficult because many people misunderstand what a pit bull is.

-A common error is to believe that the term “pit bull” refers to a specific breed, but the term actually refers to an ambiguous grouping of dogs or an umbrella term that includes several breeds, including, of course, the Am Staff and the American Pit Bull Terrier, but also the American Bulldog, the Staffordshire Bull Terrier, American Bully and more.
+A common error is to believe that the term “pit bull” refers to a specific breed.
+Still, the term refers to an ambiguous grouping of dogs or an umbrella term that includes several breeds, including the Am Staff and the American Pit Bull Terrier, the American Bulldog, the Staffordshire Bull Terrier, American Bully, and more.

 These dogs are all descendants of cross-bred bulldogs and terriers, with origins in the 1800s in England.

-Due to the ambiguity of the term, mixed dogs that share some of the more distinctive morphological features of the pedigree breeds in the pit bull-type may also be labeled as pit bulls.
+Due to the term’s ambiguity, mixed dogs that share some of the more distinctive morphological features of the pedigree breeds in the pit bull type may also be labeled as pit bulls.

-The fact that mutts may also be considered pit bulls demonstrates just how broad the term is and how many dogs it may cover.
+Mutts may also be considered pit bulls, demonstrating how broad the term is and how many dogs it may cover.

-Why Are They Called Pit Bulls?“Pit bull” is a term—obviously—derived from two words, pit and bull.
-Each is fairly self-explanatory, if you look back at the history of the dog type.
+Why Are They Called Pit Bulls?“Pit bull” is derived from two words, pit and bull.
+Each is pretty self-explanatory if you look back at the history of the dog type.

-The “pit” part comes from an activity that these types of dog were bred for: ratting.
+The “pit” part comes from an activity in which these dogs were bred for ratting.

 In ratting, two dogs were placed in a pit with loosed rats, and the winner of the competition was the dog that could kill or trap more rats than their opponent in a set amount of time.

-These kinds of tournaments served as precursors to the more violent and dangerous fighting rings that pit bulls later became known for and are characterized by to this very day.
+These kinds of tournaments served as precursors to the more violent and dangerous fighting rings that pit bulls later became known for and are characterized by today.